 Recycling aluminum is extremely energy efficient because there is less environmental impact in recycling aluminum than in creating it.
 However, for many even highly recyclable items like glass, which is 100% recyclable and can be recycled endlessly, the impact of collecting, transporting and processing can consume more energy than making new containers.
 That’s why it’s best to re-use glass containers and only recycle them as a last resort.

 11. Buying local is always best

 Buying locally is generally considered a good way to cut down on unnecessary transportation costs.
 But that’s not always the case.
 It depends on what is seasonally available and how efficient local producers are.
-For instance, in the Upper Midwest of the United States, it’s very difficult to cultivate citrus trees and the cost of doing so is much higher than in, say, Florida.
+For instance, in the upper Midwest of the United States, it’s very difficult to cultivate citrus trees and the cost of doing so is much higher than in, say, Florida.
 So people in Minnesota who would insist “locally sourced” lemonade, would be forcing increased food production costs, as well as increased greenhouse gasses.
 The mega food producers are already super efficient, typically using fewer resources to supply much larger crops, making the cost of transportation negligible.
-If you’re driving a long distance (over 6 miles) to buy local goods you are may be creating a larger carbon footprint than that of a freighter transporting a larger quantity of goods from afar.
+If you’re driving a long distance to buy local goods you are may be creating a larger carbon footprint than that of a freighter transporting a larger quantity of goods from afar.

 What you should buy locally to reduce your carbon footprint

 - Buy seasonal items that are widely available in your area

 12. Handwashing dishes saves water